rndmized/AI-in-gaming-research/Sources/INDEX.md

 * ID: 170914
 * ABSTRACT: The objective of this study is to focus on the automatic generation of game artificial intelligence (AI) controllers for Ms. Pac-Man agent by using artificial neural network (ANN) and multiobjective artificial evolution.
 The Pareto Archived Evolution Strategy
-(PAES) is used to generate a Pareto optimal set of ANNs that optimize the conflicting objectives of maximizingMs.
-Pac-Man scores
+(PAES) is used to generate a Pareto optimal set of ANNs that optimize the conflicting objectives of maximizing Ms. Pac-Man scores
 (screen-capture mode) and minimizing neural network complexity.This proposed algorithm is called Pareto Archived Evolution Strategy Neural Network or PAESNet.
 Three different architectures of PAESNet were investigated, namely, PAESNet with fixed number of hidden neurons (PAESNet F), PAESNet with varied number of hidden neurons (PAESNet V), and the PAESNet with